Evaluating ESG Commitments In 2021: Board Member and Investor Perspectives

 As pressure to respond to concerns continues, leaders must remember that ESG has moved to a company-wide responsibility and establishing trust between CEOs and board members can help direct the company’s focus.
 Issues that fall under this umbrella such as sustainability should be firmly integrated into a business strategy.
 In addition, companies should prioritize strong governance and a culture of accountability, such as tying executive remuneration to progress and performance on ESG goals.

 Kindred Members have full access to the exclusive content linked out below.
 Not a member?
-No worries, submit your application form here and someone from the team will reach back out to you.
+No worries, submit your application form here and someone from the team will reach out to you.

 - The Boardroom’s Perspective on ESG